rohit32999/rohit32999/README.md

 # 💫 About Me:
- 🌱 I'm Rohit Chakrabarti from West Bengal, India.
+ 🌱 Greetings everyone, Rohit this side.
 I am pursuing B.Tech degree in Computer Science Engineering from the Academy of Technology (AOT).
 I am into web designing and development.
 I also have a knack for problem solving and competitive coding.
 Besides, I love cricket and have a passion for photography too. <br><br>📫 How to reach me **rohitchakrabarti6560@gmail.com**<br><br>